107–109 Bathurst Street, Sydney: Overview of the development of Sydney and the site, 1788 to the 1980s

 Early buildings site immediately to the south of the Sydney's Old Burial Ground, were remote from the early settlement at Sydney Cove, when Governor Bligh assumed control of the colony in 1806, only five sites were leased south of the Burial Ground.
 In addition to this there were several unauthorized cottages along George Street in this area.
 During the 1820s the town of Sydney extended southwards, with commercial activities along the shores of Darling Harbour.
 Bathurst Street became an access route to this area from the wharves.
 The St Andrew's Cathedral site was consolidated by closing York Street at Druitt Street.
 Kent Street was extended to Liverpool Street, forming the current city block bounded by George, Bathurst, Kent and Liverpool Streets.
 By the 1830s evidence of permanent settlement on allotments in the area extended along George Street to Broadway, and on Bathurst Street from Darling Harbour to the Hyde Park area.
 Construction of the St Andrew's Cathedral building on the opposite corner of George and Bathurst Streets recommenced in 1837, and street frontages were developed with a mix of residential, retail, commercial and entertainment uses.

 The building booms of the 1860s, 1870s and 1880s in Sydney followed the discovery of gold, the expansion of rural export industries, advancements in industrial and communications technology, and continuing immigration into Sydney.
 Sydney's CBD and suburbs rebuilt and expanded, and by the 1890s rural recession, commercial expansion of the CBD had displaced most other activities.
-The economic recovery of the late 1890s saw a further expansion of commercial activities in the CBD until World War I from 1914–1918.
+The economic recovery of the late 1890s saw a further expansion of commercial activities in the CBD until World War I from 1914 to 1918.
 The 1901 to 1920s saw another boom in activity, to become the Great Depression of the 1930s and the Second World War in the 1940s.
-It was not until the economic recovery of the 1950s that global trade recovered and another wave of industrialization occurred to fuel the long economic boom from the mid 1950s to the lat 1970s.
+It was not until the economic recovery of the 1950s that global trade recovered and another wave of industrialization occurred to fuel the long economic boom from the mid-1950s to the late 1970s.

 Relaxed investment controls fuelled the corporate rebuilding of the Sydney CBD in the 1960s to 1970s, transforming Sydney into a major financial centre where technology-led business practices reduced the need for face-to-face transactions.
 A 1970s Bank of New South Wales expansion program saw new head office and chief offices in all States.
 The introduction of electronic banking in the early 1980s and the rapid transformation of the banking and finance sectors saw the amalgamation of the Bank of NSW and the Commercial Bank of Australia in 1982 to form Westpac.